matn7/CS-Notes/src/main/java/persistence/MYSQL.md

 ### TCP/IP

 - DNS - Domain Name Service:
-    - Associates an IP address with a human readable name:
+    - Associates an IP address with a human-readable name:
         - `google.com = IP: 216.58.218.110`
 - `localhost` 127.0.0.1
 - A "port" is a logical connection endpoint of an IP Address.